Charming homes on the streets of Valladolid, Mexico

 Restaurants in Valladolid celebrate the best of traditional Yucatecan dishes, from cochinita pibil to sopa de lima.

-Bazar Municipal, a food court conveniently located on the main square, has a dozen or so casual eateries including the yummy Loncheria Canul.
+You can try these dishes at the Bazar Municipal, a food court conveniently located on the main square with a dozen or so casual eateries (I recommend Loncheria Canul).

-Terraza Don Diablo overlooks the main town square, El Parque Principal Francisco Cantón Rosado, allowing you to enjoy people- and bird-watching at dusk and unwind over tableside drinks.
-You can also grab craft beers at Idilio Folklore Cervecero , which serves gastropub fare in its garden patio.
+For a drink, Terraza Don Diablo overlooks the main town square, El Parque Principal Francisco Cantón Rosado, allowing you to enjoy people- and bird-watching at dusk while unwinding over tableside drinks.
+You can also grab beers at Idilio Folklore Cervecero which serves gastropub fare in its garden patio.

 Things to do in Valladolid